 If you’re coming in December/January/February, prepare yourself for high prices.
 Those are peak months so it’ll be difficult to find something around what we pay.
 Also keep in mind that we had a 1 year contract, long term contracts are cheaper than short term.
 You can pay up to $1000 a month even in low season for a condo for 1-3 months because it is short term.

 We only use one AC because our upstairs one is old and doesn’t work very well.
-We turn the AC in the room on during the day while we are working and a few hours at night.
-We try to be eco-friendly and always turn off lights and AC and unplug things when not using them.
+We turn the AC in the room on during the day while we are working and at night.
+We always turn off lights and AC and unplug things when not using them.

 Electricity is more expensive here.
 I know some people who leave their two or three ACs on all day and night and their bill comes out to be three or four hundred dollars a month.
 Depending on what your standard of living is and your tolerance to heat, your electricity bill can get much higher than $70.